 UX Design always happens.
 Whether it’s intentional or not, somebody makes the decisions about how the human and the product will interact.
 Good UX Design happens when we make these decisions in a way that understands and fulfills the needs of both our users and our business.”

-“Your question is simple, the answer a little complicated, and it sometimes can be controversial.
+“Your question is simple, the answer is a little complicated, and it sometimes can be controversial.

 User Experience Design is an approach to design that takes into account all the aspects of a product or service with the user.
 That includes not only the beauty and function: (usability and accessibility) of a product or a flow, but also things like delight, and emotion—things that are harder to engineer and achieve.